- Can ABCpdf convert my Microsoft Office documents to PDF?

 -

 The typical reason a timeout is reported is because a page takes too long to load.
-ABCpdf expects a page to finish loading within 15 seconds.
-If it doesn't it will time out.
-So... hardwire your URL into the code so you're sure it's correct.
-Open the same URL in IE. How long is your page taking to load when you view it in IE?
+ABCpdf expects a page to finish loading within 20 seconds, or the time specified by HtmlOptions.Timeout.
+If it does not it will time out.
+So... hardwire your URL into the code so you are sure it's correct.
+Open the same URL in Google Chrome.
+How long is your page taking to load when you view it in Google Chrome?

 Occasionally timeouts may be reported because ABCpdf does not have permission to access a page.
 However this is unusual.
 If you suspect that this may be the case you will need to run through the blank page troubleshooting instructions in the previous section.